 Good

-At the secondary phase (Year 7), the competition is similarly intense.
-There were 523 applications for 268 offers, resulting in a subscription proportion of 1.95.
-Admissions are coordinated by West Northamptonshire Council.
+At the secondary phase (Year 7), external entry can also be competitive because many pupils may already be in the school's primary phase.
+For September 2027 entry, West Northamptonshire Council says secondary applications open on 10 September 2026, close on 31 October 2026 and have national offer day on 1 March 2027.
 For those not already in the school's primary phase, entry depends heavily on living in the immediate local area once siblings and children with EHCPs are accounted for.
-Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to the last distance offered.
+Parents should use the FindMySchool Map Search to check their precise distance from the school gates compared to the furthest distance at which a place was offered.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Applications